inveniosoftware/docs-invenio-rdm/docs/reference/checks_config.md

 }
 ```

-This object is stored in the `params` section of the check_config in the database.
+This object is stored in the `params` section of the `CheckConfig` model in the database.

 ## Expression Types

+In order to describe the rules which make up a check or condition, we have created a grammar of **expressions** which can be composed in JSON.
+An expression is a structured, logical unit which can 1. contain expressions and 2. be evaluated.
+It can be thought of as how you might compose an Excel cell formula, where each cell reference or function is an expression.
+We start from the most basic expression, the `field.`

 ### 1. Field Expression

-Accesses a fiel, or nested field, from the metadata using dot notation, returning that value to the check.
+Accesses a field from the metadata using dot notation, returning that value.

 ```python
 {